freshbreathmint/miracle/doc/Roadmap.md

    - Slap v1.0.0 on it and call it a day.
 6. **Future Enhancements:**
    - Identify and plan for the next set of core features to be added.

+## Timeframe

+By the end of July, there should be a concrete idea of how to build Project Miracle, and progress should have already been started towards completing it.
+Ideally, v1.0.0 of the project should be done at least by the end of August, allowing for more complex development to take place over the rest of the year.